 In an age where Artificial Intelligence (AI) is becoming much more prevalent, Machine Learning could make use of Fog Computing by processing data locally in the learning phase before the data is stored within the Cloud.

-Fog computing can create low-latency network connections between devices and analytics endpoints.
-This reduces the amount of bandwidth needed compared to sending the data back to a server room or Cloud for processing.
+Fog Computing networks can create low-latency connections between devices and analytics endpoints.
+This reduces the amount of bandwidth needed compared to sending the data back to a server room or data center in the Cloud for processing.
 It can also be used where there is no bandwidth connection to send data, so must be processed close to where it is created.

 But unlike Edge Computing, Fog Computing architectures stretch beyond the Cloud to where data is eventually stored and can be analysed, such as in the Cloud or a data centre.
 With the combination of the ability to run applications at the Edge and the capacity of the Cloud, Fog computing can act as a bridge, bringing together the Cloud and the Edge.